Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 yukis bakery

 These days, finding a coffee shop is an easy feat — but finding one that serves babka, challah, and hamentashen?
 Much harder.
-Lucky for us, Hoboken’s Israeli bakery and cafe, Yuki’s Bakery, has been serving up just that for the past two years.
-Since its initial opening at the Monroe Center in 2021, Yuki’s has become a favorite among locals — so much so, that it expanded into the space next door to keep up with customer demand this past August.
+Luckily for us, Hoboken’s Israeli bakery and cafe, Yuki’s Bakery, has been serving up just that for the past two years.
+Since its initial opening at the Monroe Center in 2021, Yuki’s has become a favorite among locals — so much so that it expanded into the space next door to keep up with customer demand this past August.
 Yuki (Aviyah) Levinson, a native of Israel, moved to the United States after finishing her time in the Israeli army.
-She has almost a lifetime of experience in cooking and baking, having managed kitchens, whole restaurants and was a pastry chef for renowned NYC restaurants and cafes.
+She has almost a lifetime of experience in cooking and baking, having managed kitchens and whole restaurants and having been a pastry chef for renowned NYC restaurants and cafes.

 Zoku Home | Suite C308